food and water security

 There are many that argue that the only way to resolve feeding Earth's growing population is to push modern agriculture harder and harder with more fossil-fuel applications, and more technology.

 The origin of modern agriculture was the 'green revolution', a series of technologies including high-yielding crop varieties, expansion of irrigation infrastructure, modernization of management techniques, and the creation of hybridized seeds, synthetic fertilizers, and pesticides, that were developed in the 1960s.
 However, many of the food supply-related issues described here are a direct result of the practices of modern agriculture.

 Norman Borlaug, a biologist who is considered to be the father of the green revolution, was well aware of the limitations of modern agriculture to endlessly feed the growing human population; in his Nobel prize acceptance speech he said "There can be no permanent progress in the battle against hunger until the agencies that fight for increased food production and those that fight for population control unite in a common effort."

-Global population growth, our high and increasing individual resource consumption, and the resulting economic growth, all place our food and water security at risk.
+Global population growth, our high and increasing individual resource consumption, and economic growth, are other factors that place our food and water security at risk.

 This page is linked from:

 Agree?
 Disagree?
 Make a comment!
 (Comments are moderated)